YoussefMohamedym3/voice-conversion-evaluation/README.md

 - **Importance**:
   - **Speaker Identity**: Evaluates how well the speaker identity is preserved.
   - **Acceptance Rate**: Ranges from 0 (no matches) to 1 (perfect matches).
+- **Unit**:
+  - Speaker Verification Acceptance Rate (SVAR): A ratio ranging from 0 (no matches) to 1 (perfect matches), representing the proportion of audio pairs that meet or exceed the threshold for speaker similarity.

 ---